ambab-infotech/slidingcart/README.md

-**Ambab SlidingCart**
+# Ambab SlidingCart

-This extension enables the system to replace the minicart into slidingcart which include extra functionality mentioned below.
+This extension enables the system to replace the minicart into slidingcart.

-**Feature**

-The Magento 2 Sliding Cart Extension takes your mini cart to the next level with responsive design and conversion oriented features.
+It takes your mini cart to the next level with responsive design and conversion oriented features.
 Optimize user experience by allowing cart summary review in one glace, without leaving the product page.
-This reduces checkout steps and minimizes friction.

 The result?
 Improved conversion as the customer goes directly to checkout; no need to visit the shopping cart page!

-Cart page features are implemented on Sliding cart as follows below.
+# Features

+- Sliding cart with more details

 - Apply & remove coupon.

-- view total summary.
+- View total summary.

 - Easy to modify the products in the cart.

+- 100% open source

+- Easy to install

 Improve the shopping experience by reducing the number of steps necessary for checkout.
 Easily preview your cart summary.
 Designed to improve conversions.
 Modern responsive design.
-Easily customize a design from admin options.

-**Installation/Uninstallation [Versions supported: 2.3.x onwards]**
+# Installation/Uninstallation [Versions supported: 2.3.x onwards]

-**Install the extension through composer package manager steps as follows below.**
+**Steps to install with composer**

 - composer require ambab/module-slidingcart